tinode/chat/docs/API.md

 `what="cred"`

 Delete credential.
-Only validated credentials and those with no attempts at validation are deleted.
-Credentials with failed attempts at validation are hidden.
+Validated credentials and those with no attempts at validation are hard-deleted.
+Credentials with failed attempts at validation are soft-deleted which prevents their reuse by the same user.

 #### `{note}`